 Step 4: Quality assurance and optimization

 Developing and delivering a superior product is not an easy task.
-Thus, quality assurance is the crucial step to make this process easier.
+Thus, quality assurance (QA) is the crucial step to make this process easier.
 The development process is closely intertwined with quality assurance services, where testing plays a pivotal role in ensuring that the product aligns with your business requirements and industry standards.
 A refined and polished product not only increases user engagement but also enhances customer retention.

 Based on our experience, a deep understanding of product requirements facilitates seamless testing.
 The QA team, equipped with appropriate testing documentation, conducts both manual and automated tests.
 At Codica, our testing strategy focuses on verifying compliance with product specifications, allowing our quality assurance specialists to conduct a range of tests tailored to the specifics of SaaS applications.